nedbat/coveragepy/doc/config.rst

 ``include`` (multi-string): a list of filename patterns, the files to include in measurement or reporting.
 See :ref:`source` for details.

+``note`` (string): an arbitrary string that will be written to the data file.
+You can use the :meth:`CoverageData.run_infos` method to retrieve this string from a data file.

 ``omit`` (multi-string): a list of filename patterns, the files to leave out of measurement or reporting.
 See :ref:`source` for details.